 Not many handwriting note-taking apps have collaboration.
 CollaNote is one of those few, but it’s difficult to get started with it almost every time you want to collaborate.
 Most of the time it doesn’t even work.
 To stay sane, we pretend CollaNote doesn’t have collaboration, it’s easier.

 Noteful and CollaNote don’t have a lot of features in common and that makes them quite fascinating.
 The two note-taking apps are very different and will thus appeal to different note-takers.
-Both apps have some impressive unique features that you don’t find in other note-taking apps.
+Both apps have some impressive, unique features that you don’t find in other note-taking apps.
 But if we must choose one, we would go for Noteful because it is the app everyone on our team uses for personal and private notes.
 It is also the more stable of the two apps.
-We, therefore recommend it for anyone serious with their digital note-taking.
+We, therefore, recommend it to anyone who is serious about digital note-taking.